-Note: As of June 30, 2023, unless otherwise noted.
+Note: As of September 30, 2023, unless otherwise noted.
 Please see the Notes at the end of this presentation.
-(1) AUM amounts include funds managed by Ivy Hill Asset Management, LP., a wholly owned portfolio company of Ares Capital Corporation and a registered investment adviser.
-(2) Of the seven trading professionals, one individual has additional responsibilities as a Portfolio Manager and is counted in both categories.
-(3) Of the 60+ asset management professionals, three are part of the industry research and alternative credit professionals and are counted in both categories, The remaining asset management professionals are in the direct lending group.
-(4) The performance, awards/ratings noted herein relate only to selected funds/strategies and may not be representative of any given client's experience and should not be viewed as indicative of Ares' past performance or its funds' future performance.
+(1) AUM amounts include funds managed by Ivy Hill Asset Management, LP, a wholly owned portfolio company of Ares Capital Corporation and a registered investment adviser.
+(2) More than 90% of corporate credit assets are in senior debt, with less than 10% being in either second lien or subordinated debt.
+(3) Of the seven trading professionals, one individual has additional responsibilities as a Portfolio Manager and is counted in both categories.
+(4) Of the 60+ asset management professionals, three are part of the industry research and alternative credit professionals and are counted in both categories, The remaining asset management professionals are in the direct lending group.
+(5) The performance, awards/ratings noted herein relate only to selected funds/strategies and may not be representative of any given client's experience and should not be viewed as indicative of Ares' past performance or its funds' future performance.
 Ares has not provided any compensation in connection with obtaining these awards but may have paid to use the award logo.
 All investments involve risk, including loss of principal.